WaveRunner

 WaveRunner is a trademarked name and type of personal water craft (PWC) produced by the Yamaha Motor Company.
 Unique to the WaveRunner among PWCs is the spout of water that shoots into the air from the rear of the vehicle, a visual brand identifier that exists as a trademark of Yamaha.
+It competed primarily with Kawasaki's Jet Ski, BRP's Sea-Doo, Elaqua's E-PWC and Honda's AquaTrax.

 History

 The first personal watercraft was designed and built in the 1960s by an American motorcycle enthusiast banker, Clayton Jacobson II, and produced and marketed by Bombardier in a licensing agreement.
 In 1971 Jacobson transferred the license to Kawasaki, resulting in the Jet Ski.
 Other manufacturers began making similar vehicles in the 1980s, including Yamaha, which had been building watercraft since the '60s, and with whose water vehicle division Jacobson signed on a consultant in 1986.
 First produced that year, the WaveRunner (then called Marine Jet 500T) was the world's first saddle watercraft, a model which today dominates the market.

 In 1987, the handlebars mounted on an articulated arm, characteristic of hand watercraft, were replaced by a fixed handlebar on the WaveJammer 500 (Marine Jet 500S).
 In 1990, the WaveRunner III 650 (Marine Jet 650TL) was the first personal watercraft to offer a three-person seat and reverse.
 The same year, Yamaha released the SuperJet 650, its first personal watercraft.
 Yamaha then diversified its offer into various categories, ranging from models for beginners to those intended for competition listed below: